uscensusbureau/DAS_2020_DDHCA_Production_Code/README.md

 code for SafeTab-H, the application used to protect the Detailed Demographic and Housing Characteristics File B (Detailed DHC-B).

-Using the mathematical principles of differential Privacy, SafeTab-P infused noise into Census survey results to create *privacy-protected statistics* which were used by Bureau subject matter experts to tabulate the 2020 Detailed DHC-A product.
-SafeTab-P was built on Tumult Analytics, a platform for computing statistics using differential Privacy.
+Using the mathematical principles of differential privacy, SafeTab-P infused noise into 2020 Census results to create *privacy-protected statistics* which were used by Census Bureau subject-matter experts to tabulate the 2020 Detailed DHC-A product.
+SafeTab-P was built on Tumult Analytics, a platform for computing statistics using differential privacy.
 Both SafeTab-P and the underlying platform are implemented in Python.
 The latest version of Tumult Analytics can be found at https://tmlt.dev/.

 In the interests of both transparency and scientific advancement, the Census Bureau committed to releasing any source code used in creation of products protected by formal privacy guarantees.
-In the case of the Detailed Demographic & Housing Characteristics publications, this includes code developed under contract by Tumult Labs (https://tmlt.io) and MITRE corporation.
+In the case of the Detailed Demographic and Housing Characteristics publications, this includes code developed under contract by Tumult Labs (https://tmlt.io) and MITRE corporation.
 Tumult Analytics is an evolving platform and the code in the repository is from version 0.5.3.

-The Bureau has already separately released the internally developed software for the Top Down Algorithm (TDA) used in production of the 2020 Redistricting and the 2020 Demographic & Housing Characteristics products.
+The Bureau has already separately released the internally developed software for the TopDown Algorithm (TDA) used in production of the 2020 Redistricting and the 2020 Demographic and Housing Characteristics products.

-The repo containing the 2020 DDHC-A product is divided into five subdirectories.:
+The repo containing the 2020 Detailed DHC-A product is divided into six subdirectories.:
-* `configs` contains the specific configuration files used for the production Detailed DHC-A runs, including privacy loss budget (PLB) allocations and the rules for adaptive table generation.
-These configurations reflect decisions by the Bureau's DSEP (Data Stewardship Executive Policy) committee based on experiments conducted by Census Bureau staff.
+* `configs` contains the specific configuration files used for the production Detailed DHC-A runs, including privacy-loss budget (PLB) allocations and the rules for adaptive table generation.
+These configurations reflect decisions by the Census Bureau's Data Stewardship Executive Policy committee based on experiments conducted by Census Bureau staff.
-* `safetab_p` contains the source code for the application itself as used to generate the protected microdata used in production.
+* `safetab_p` contains the source code for the application itself as used to generate the protected statistics used in production.
-* `safetab_utils` contains utilities common among the SafeTab products developed by Tumult for the Census Bureau.
+* `safetab_utils` contains utilities common among the SafeTab products developed by Tumult Labs for the Census Bureau.
-* `mitre/cef_readers` contains code by MITRE to read the Census input files used by the SafeTab applications.
+* `mitre/cef_readers` contains code by MITRE to read the 2020 Census input files used by the SafeTab applications.
 * `ctools` contains Python utility libraries developed by the Census Bureau's DAS team and used by the MITRE CEF readers.